Zamiell/racing-plus/docs/race-formats.md

   - Rib of Greed
   - Smelter
   - Guppy's Tail
-- Magic 8 Ball no longer increases the chance for a Planetarium to spawn.
-- Sol is removed from all pools (since it is practically useless with the Compass).
-- Glyph of Balance is removed from all pools (since it changes drop-generation).
-- Damocles is removed from all pools (since it is unseeded).
-- Birthright is removed from all pools if the starting character is Cain (since it changes floor-generation).
-- Cain's Eye is removed from the trinket pool (since it is useless with the Compass).
-- Daemon's Tail, Child's Heart, Rusted Key, Match Stick, Lucky Toe, Safety Cap, Ace of Spades, Watch Battery, and Nuh Uh! are removed from the trinket pool (since they change drop-generation).
-- Silver Dollar, Bloody Crown, Telescope Lens, Holy Crown, and Wicked Crown are removed from the trinket pool (since they change floor-generation).
-- There is a custom death mechanic:
-  - Instead of dying, players will respawn in the previous room with 1.5 soul hearts.
-  - They will have a "debuff" effect that removes all of the items.
-The debuff will last 45 seconds.
-  - This mechanic does not apply to deaths in Devil Rooms, Sacrifice Rooms, or the Boss Rush.
-(Deaths in those rooms will be permanent.)
 - 3 Dollar Bill is seeded per room.
+- Magic 8 Ball no longer increases the chance for a Planetarium to spawn, because level generation is always the same.
-- Not entering a Treasure Room no longer increases the chance of a Planetarium spawning.
-(However, this mechanic does not apply to the first floor.)
+- Not entering a Treasure Room no longer increases the chance of a Planetarium appearing, because level generation is always the same.
+- Entering a Planetarium no longer decreases the chance of a Planetarium appearing, because level generation is always the same.
+- The effects of an Empress? card will be cut short if you enter a trapdoor.

 <br />